ottawan25/quaet/README.md

 **PRE_RUN_MODE**

-If you set the string "Mock", a mock version of the OpenAI API will be used (no requests will be sent to OpenAI).
+If you set the string "Mock", a mock version of the OpenAI API will be used (no requests will be sent to GenAI).

 **PRE_MOCKDATA_FILE**